"Keepers of the Wilderness..."

 The Lion Guards assist in locating within the study area, the lion to be fitted with GPS-Satellite tracking collars, that provide invaluable data at 2-hourly intervals (the intervals may be set according to need).
 They monitor the whereabouts of both collared and uncollared lion in order to establish movement patterns and together with the data retrieved from the widely dispersed trail cameras within their area and the lion-sightings by the community members, the Lion Guards are able to forewarn farmers in ‘hot-spot’ conflict zones.

 When the Early-Warning System (EWS) detects lion movement or when an incident is reported, the Lion Guards (who actually form the Rapid Response Unit), move out to support the affected farmer or community as well as to protect the lion.
-Their night- and / or day-time patrols contribute to the protection of both the livestock and the villagers; the collection & evaluation of valuable information on lion whereabouts, livestock management as well as lion and livestock mortalities, provides for reliable reporting and assessment.
+Their night- and / or day-time patrols contribute to the protection of both the livestock and the villagers; trained in the use of SMART (Spatial Monitoring & Reporting Tool), the collection & evaluation of valuable information on lion whereabouts, livestock management as well as lion and livestock mortalities, provides for reliable reporting and assessment.

 The Lion Guards contribute towards greater understanding and acceptance of wildlife.
 This takes time and patience, with many hours spent ‘under-tree’, meeting with farmers and traditional leaders to discuss workable solutions.
 By providing guidance and encouragement, they help the farming community to adopt our Livestock Protection Programme, which includes employing herdsmen and protecting their livestock at night.

 Last but not least, Lion Guards identify communities in need of our support and livestock protection ‘bomas’.
-Together with the Ministry of Environment & Tourism (MET) staff, they patrol & repair Protected Area fence-breaks, also reporting on poaching and other illegal activities.
+Together with the Ministry of Environment, Forestry & Tourism (MEFT) staff, they patrol & repair Protected Area fence-breaks, also reporting on poaching and other illegal activities.

 Lion Guards & GPS-Satellite collars keep Lions Alive and farmers, with their livestock, Safe…